wright-benjamin-1701/coding-agent/README.md

 🤖 > refactor the User class
 🤖 > run the unit tests
 🤖 > create a README for this project
+🤖 > extract this function into a separate method
+🤖 > scan this directory for hardcoded secrets
+🤖 > generate a Python class for data processing
+🤖 > add a permanent directive: "Always use type hints"
 ```

 ## User Experience